 In condominium ownership, you should consider the cost of monthly maintenance fees.
 You may be unable to afford them if you’re buying a higher-priced unit or a newer condominium project in Malaysia due to the increasing demand for condominiums.

-Although investment properties can generate income, there are also high costs to consider, such as security and upkeep.
+Although investment properties can generate income, there are also high costs to consider, such as security and upkeep costs.

 Condominiums are becoming increasingly popular among young professionals who value convenience, accessibility, and affordability.